-Pregnancy brings a significant change into any woman’s life.
-It also warrants a different level of stress.
-First-time mothers can become more stressed as they might feel unprepared for a new chapter of their life.
+Pregnancy brings a significant change into any woman’s life. pregnancy also warrants a different level of stress.
+Being pregnant for the first-time can become more stressed as they might feel unprepared for a new chapter of their life.
 Unwanted and unplanned pregnancies can also be stressful for expecting mothers.

-Many other factors can increase the stress that expecting mothers experience.
+Many other factors can increase the stress that pregnant women have.
 One of these is the environment where they are.
 Single parenthood can be more trying for the mother because she has to tend to her baby all by herself.
 Relationship problems within the family can also lead to stress.

-To combat the effects of stress, expecting mothers can talk to professional counselors.
-They can help mothers to have healthy coping skills that they can use every day throughout their pregnancy.
-Talking with someone about what you’re going through is an effective way of managing stress.
+To combat the effects of stress during pregnancy, expecting mothers can talk to professional counselors.
+They can help pregnant women to have healthy coping skills that they can use every day throughout their pregnancy.

 It’s natural for pregnant women to feel some sense of worry throughout their pregnancy.
 You might be new to everything and may feel lost sometimes.
 The sudden change in hormones can also be a factor in why a pregnant woman might have anxiety.

 However, if your pregnancy worries already affect your daily activities, then you might have anxiety.

 - Difficulty to concentrate